dennis-nikolas-falk/homebridge-freeathome-local/README.md

 # Tips & Tricks
 * Do not restart Homebridge if you are either updating the SysAp or an actuator as the accessory may be removed from HomeKit if it is not detected during discovery.
-* If the HomeKit UI does not respond to manual changes (switch pressed) or the accessory doesn't update itself log into the System Access Point interface and log out again.
-The SysAp might disable websocket notifications if the connection is idle for too long.

 # Changelog
 The changelog can be viewed [here](CHANGELOG.md).